Jane Jackson Thompson

 Jane Jackson Thompson (also Thomson) (c.
 1719–after 1792) was an enslaved person who lived with her common-law husband, Talbot Thompson, until he was able to purchase her freedom in 1769.
-Talbot was a successful sail-maker and provided a comfortable life for Jane and their family.
+Talbot was a successful sailmaker who provided Jane and their family with a comfortable life.

 They became Black Loyalists during the American Revolutionary War after all of their property was burned down in 1776.
-Her children and their families also became loyalists and joined the British between 1775 and 1780.
-Although her children were with several inter-connected slave owners mostly from the Norfolk, Virginia area.
-In accordance with Lord Dunmore's proclamation of 1775, Jane and her family members were loyal to the British and attained or maintained their freedom under the British.
+Her children and their families became loyalists and joined the British between 1775 and 1780.
+Her children were with several interconnected enslavers, mainly from the Norfolk, Virginia area.
+Under Lord Dunmore's proclamation of 1775, Jane and her family members were loyal to the British and attained or maintained their freedom under the British.

-She came to Nova Scotia in 1783, when she was between 60 and 70 years of age.
+She came to Nova Scotia in 1783 when she was between 60 and 70.
 Her descendants lived in Birchtown and other towns in Nova Scotia.
 She was the matriarch of Nova Scotian Settlers who relocated to Sierra Leone in 1792.

 Early and personal life

-Jane Thompson, also known as Jenny, and her mother Sabina were slaves of John Tucker, who came with his brother to Virginia from the Caribbean about the turn of the 18th century.
+Jane Thompson, also known as Jenny, and her mother Sabina were enslaved by John Tucker, who came with his brother to Virginia from the Caribbean about the turn of the 18th century.
 Her father may have been a man named "Old Joe" Tucker.
 In 1735, they were the only two women on Tucker's slave list.
-At that time, Jane was about 16 years of age, born about 1719.
+At that time, Jane was about 16 and was born in 1719.
 John Tucker died in 1737, and she was inherited by his nephew, Colonel Robert Tucker.
 Robert also inherited John's mercantile empire.
-Jane lived in Norfolk, Virginia as a slave.
+Jane lived enslaved in Norfolk, Virginia.
 She was recorded on Tucker's tithable list in 1750 and called Old Jenny, worth five pounds in 1767.